 ‘I thought it was too perfect, I’m impatient – my Papa, yes?’

 ‘Yes.
-There were two things which happened at the same time.
+There were various things which happened at the same time.
 When you were with Thierry, they had hopes you’d marry, so your father made that ring you have, wanting him to give it to you.
 He never told you about it, nor your mother.’

 She just stared at him, knowing her father full well.
 ‘And you did as my Papa asked?’

 ‘Nikki, the way you asked that is wrong.
 I always look at variants and choose what seems best overall, no one ‘tells’ me what to do.
 To say that means the person does not know my character.’

 ‘I know, I’m sorry.
 It’s been a sensitive point.’